This is a guest post by Matt Picken who write's Tantrum Travels. Today he is sharing his top tips on travelling to Hawaii with toddlers.

 DON’T expect to get through customs very fast.
 Remember you are entering America, so expect to be finger printed, including your little toddlers paws.

-DO pack two sets of swimmers for your toddler.
+DO pack swim nappies and two sets of swimmers for your toddler.
 They will constantly be wet, so make sure you have a spare set for the next round of water activities while the first pair is drying.
 Also remember to pack hats, sunscreen and water.
 (A complete swimming packing list is HERE).

 DON’T expect to save hundreds of dollars at the shops.
 Things aren’t that much cheaper than Australia, and with a toddler in tow you always end up buying more things than you intended.